mProjectsCode/obsidian-meta-bind-plugin/README.md

 ```

 ### Problems, unexpected behavior or improvement suggestions?
+#### The sync seems laggy
+This is intentional.
+To reduce the load on your hard drive the plugin ony syncs about 5 times a second.

 You are more than welcome to open an issue on [GitHub](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/issues).

 ### Contributions